Boris Johnson 'getting better' in intensive care as U.K. extends overdraft | The Japan Times

 The United Kingdom is entering what scientists say is the deadliest phase of the outbreak, with deaths expected to continue to rise over the Easter weekend.

-The government’s emergency response meeting, known as Cobra, will on Thursday discuss how it should deal with a review on lockdown measures.
+The government’s emergency response meeting, known as COBR, will on Thursday discuss how it should deal with a review on lockdown measures.

-Johnson’s designated deputy, Foreign Secretary Dominic Raab, will chair the meeting, but no final decision will be made there.
+Johnson’s designated deputy, Foreign Secretary Dominic Raab, will chair the meeting, but no final decision will be made at the meeting.
 London’s mayor and the Welsh government have both said the lockdown would stay in place.

-The number of coronavirus infections and hospital admissions in the U.K. is beginning to show signs of flattening, said Stephen Powis, medical director of the National Health Service, indicating the shutdown measures were working.
+The number of coronavirus infections and hospital admissions in Britain is beginning to show signs of flattening, said Stephen Powis, medical director of the National Health Service, indicating the shutdown measures were working.

 “We are starting to see a plateauing — the first signs of a plateauing of infections and hospitalizations,” Powis told reporters.